Section 1 Introduction

-We acknowledge that abuse or neglect of basic safety and welfare procedures for apprentices can take place and that this can take different forms - physical, emotional, and sexual as well as employer's neglect of legal responsibilities and neglect of parental or statutory responsibilities (including where young people are in care of social services).
-We also acknowledge that this can take the form of 'virtual' or internet-based abuse or neglect.
+DNA Skills acknowledge that abuse or neglect of basic safety and welfare procedures for apprentices can take place and that this can take different forms - physical, emotional, and sexual as well as employer's neglect of legal responsibilities and neglect of parental or statutory responsibilities (including where young people are in care of social services).
+DNA Skills also acknowledge that this can take the form of 'virtual' or internet-based abuse or neglect.

-We recognise that when young people or young people are suffering from physical, sexual or emotional abuse, or may be experiencing neglect, this may be demonstrated through the things they say (direct or indirect disclosure) or through changes in their appearance, their behaviour, or their play.
+DNA Skills recognise that when young people or young people are suffering from physical, sexual or emotional abuse, or may be experiencing neglect, this may be demonstrated through the things they say (direct or indirect disclosure) or through changes in their appearance or behaviour.